Botcopy/docs/docs/advanced/handover.md

 **Direction:** Botcopy -> Client

-**Purpose:** Client receives a webhook call when Botcopy detects a specific context in a Dialogflow response.
-Client defines a webhook URL pointing to your middleware, a bot access token to authenticate with your middleware, and a Dialogflow context name to trigger the webhook.
-When the context is detected, we send a `POST` request to your webhook with the following JSON body:
+**Purpose:** Client receives a POST request to their Live Chat Endpoint Webhook when Botcopy detects a trigger output context(ES)/session parameter(CX) in a Dialogflow response.

 ```json5
 {